Kapaya/web-voyager/README.md

 2. Open Chrome and load its browser extensions page by pasting "chrome://extensions/" into the search bar
 3. Make sure "Developer mode", in the top right, is toggled on
 4. Click "Load unpacked" and select the root of the repository folder you cloned
 5. Navigate to https://www.timeanddate.com/holidays/us/ and follow the steps shown in the demo video.
-Website data is scraped by clicking on a value while pressing the Alt key (Option on Mac).
+Website data is scraped by clicking on a value while pressing the Alt key (Option on Mac)
 6. While Web Voyager is active on a website, you will not be able to click on links or buttons.
 To close it, simply refresh the page.
 For convenience, the Vega-lite configuration shown in the demo video can be found in the vega-lite-configs folder